koldkri/Appointment-Booking/README.md

 I have created this project using Flutter and firebase as database.
 User can view available appointments , book appointment.
 The app displays confirmation snackbar after you book your appointment.
 One slot can’t be book by more than 5 people.
+And if the user selects a past date then no appointments will be shown.

 Showing available Appointments on a selected day where one slot can’t be book by more than 5 people.